mysticpants/AWSSNS_OLD/example/README.md

 AWS_SNS_TOPIC_ARN			| Your SNS TOPIC ARN

-The AWSSQS library is licensed under the [MIT License](../LICENSE).
+The AWSSNS library is licensed under the [MIT License](../LICENSE).